ImprintLab/.github/profile/README.md

-We are building AI to understand How the Human Body Works 🧬
+We are building L4 Medical Intelligence

 Join us on [Discord](https://discord.gg/4ReCQaDe)!